Multi-Directional Subspace Editing in Style-Space: Introduction

-In this work we present OrthoGAN, a framework to identify orthogonal semantics in the latent space of a pre-trained StyleGAN.
-We attempt to learn meaningful semantic orthogonal subspaces that control certain attributes in the human face domain.
-Multifaceted editing refers to changing a latent vector within a subpsace in multiple directions.
-This allows for a variety of generated images with a modification in the related attribute and minimum change in others.
-We study the disentanglement properties of our model and quantitatively compare its performance against the state-of-the-art image editing methods.
+In this work, we present MDSE, an acronym for \textit{Multi-Directional Subspace Editing}.
+This framework aims to identify orthogonal semantics within the latent space of a pre-trained StyleGAN.
+Our goal is to discover meaningful subspaces that are mutually orthogonal, with each subspace controlling specific facial attributes. ``Multi-directional editing" means altering a latent vector within a particular subspace in various directions.
+This approach enables the generation of a wide range of images, each varying in a specific attribute.
+Furthermore, because the subspaces are mutually orthogonal, modifications in one attribute result in minimal changes to others.
+We explore the disentanglement capabilities of our model and quantitatively assess its performance in comparison to leading image editing techniques.